lizmat/App-Rak/README.md

 --under-version-control[=git]
 -----------------------------

 Indicate whether to only select files that are under some form of version control.
-If specified with a trueish value, will assume files that are under `git` version control.
+If specified as a flag, will assume files that are under `git` version control.
 Can also specify the name of the version control system as the value: currently only **git** is supported.

 --unicode
 ---------

 Flag.
-If specified with a true value, will search the unicode database for defined codepoints by name.
+If specified, will search the unicode database for defined codepoints by name.
 Default is `False`.

 --unique
 --------

 Flag.
-If specified with a true value, will only produce unique lines of output.
+If specified, will only produce unique lines of output.
 Default is `False`.
 See also `--frequencies`.

 --user=condition
 ----------------

-If specified, indicates the `Callable` that should return True to include a file in the selection of files to be checked.
+If specified, indicates the `Callable` that should return `True` to include a file in the selection of files to be checked.
 The user name associated with the `uid` of the file will be passed as the only argument.

 Can also be specified as a list of comma separated names to (not) select on.
 To select all names **except** the listed named, prefix with a `!`.